THE DEVELOPMENT PROCESS CAN BE DAUNTING

 It also includes an area to track any changes or revisions.

-Your tech pack acts as a living breathing document to track the entire product development process, so anytime you or your clients make any change (no matter how small), you’ll want to make a note of that in your fashion tech pack.
+Your tech pack acts as a living breathing document to track the entire product development process, so anytime you or your clients make any change (no matter how small), note it in your fashion tech pack.
 Best practice is to note what you changed something from and what you changed it to and a reason, if applicable.
 This helps keep your factory accountable and responsible for implementing all changes.
 In the worst case scenario that they mess up in production (it happens), you can often use your tech pack as leverage for negotiating.

 Example: “Changed decorative side seam stitch from contrast color to tonal per request of Design Director.”